snpoudel/snpoudel/README.md

-- 👋 Hi, I’m Sandeep!
+- 👋 Hi, I’m Sandeep.
-- 👀 I’m interested in Watershed modeling, sociohydrology, and application of deep learning in hydrologic science.
+- 👀 I’m interested in hydrological modeling, sociohydrology, and the use of ML/DL techniques.
-- 🌱 I’m currently a grad researcher at UConn ecohydrology lab.
+- 🌱 I’m currently a grad researcher in the ecohydrology lab at UConn.

 <!---